Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

 Are there any image requirements?
 ----------------------------------

-1. Images in TIFF, JPG or PNG format that display the brain sections can be used in the tools.
+1. Images in TIFF, JPG or PNG format displaying the brain sections can be used in the tools.
-2. To be compatible with the tools, each image files must be named with a unique ID before it is are uploaded to the Online Workbench, e.g. _s0030.
+2. To be compatible with the tools, the image files must be named with a unique ID before they are uploaded to the Online Workbench, e.g. _s0030.
 See the tip below.

 .. tip::
    Images of brain section corresponding to one brain are analysed together in an image series.

    For the images to be placed in the correct order in the tools, they must be named with a unique identifier starting with _s followed by a unique number corresponding to the order and spacing of the section in the brain.
 For example, _s001, _s003, _s005 for serial sections with every other section missing.
+An example that would work is shown below.

 .. image:: images/NamingConvention.PNG